-- C.1 Apply a range of generic and criminal justice specific concepts to crime and offending behaviour. - C.2 Locate, evaluate, synthesise and summarise evidence from a wide range of relevant national and international criminological and psychological research studies. - C.3 Present an informed opinion of the benefits and strengths of the application of criminal psychological research to criminology. - C.4 Investigate criminological questions in relation to victimisation, crime, responses to crime and deviance, and representations of these. - C.5 Undertake independent research on complex matters relevant to criminology and criminal psychology. - C.6 Demonstrate an ability to research independently, to evaluate different kinds of evidence, and to synthesise and evaluate material from a wide range of different sources in producing a research based dissertation
+- C.1 Apply a range of generic and criminal justice specific concepts to crime and offending behaviour: - C.2 Locate, evaluate, synthesise and summarise evidence from a wide range of relevant national and international criminological and criminal justice research studies; - C.3 Undertake independent criminal justice research on complex matters relevant to own practice. - C.4 Apply a range of management concepts to managing police organisations, their people and resources; - C.5 Evaluate the applicability, appropriateness and effectiveness of a range operational and crime prevention and detection tools and processes.